zchyde/brooklinebooksmith.com/_drafts/short-on-time.md

 Having my own collection is great, but as a bookseller one of my greatest joys is sharing all my new bookish obsessions with everyone I can get to listen!
 So I made some lists, chattered over exuberantly to the right people, and now we are going to have a little section dedicated to Tor.com short fictions in the Science Fiction and Fantasy section!

-Titles are still rolling in so here is a virtual version of what the section will have:
+Titles are still rolling in but here is a sneak peak of some of my favorites so far:

 ---